juliaguida/oystercard/pills/git.md

 This means that the push went well.
 Let's break this command down:

 ```
-git push -u origin master
+git push -u origin main
 ```

 It tells git to push your code from your local repository (it's implied) to a repository called origin (that's the name of the remote that we just added).
-The last bit, "master", means that we're pushing the branch called "master" (the only branch we have right now).
+The last bit, "main", means that we're pushing the branch called "main" (the only branch we have right now).
 We haven't discussed branches yet, so don't worry about it.
-The "-u" switch means that these parameters should be saved as default, so next time you won't have to type "origin master".
+The "-u" switch means that these parameters should be saved as default, so next time you won't have to type "origin main".
 You'll be able to simply do

 ```
 git push